 Outpatient programs are individually structured and less formal.
 They allow patients to attend therapy while residing in their own homes.
 The treatment level may take an extended period while allowing you to attend to your daily errands and responsibilities.
 Patients in this type of treatment program should be able to manage drug cravings.
 Outpatient treatment plans serve as a continuation of residential and partial hospitalization treatment plans or as a starting point for patients who exhibit mild substance use disorders.

 Your choice of treatment plan should be suited for your specific condition.
 There are several factors that you should consider while making this important decision.
 These include the type of substance dependency, the history of your addiction and the cost of the treatment plan.
 Professional assessment and advice may be helpful as you get to understand the available treatment plans.
-Admissions representatives at The Recovery Village are ready to provide the assistance you need in choosing the most appropriate treatment plan.
-Contact us today.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.